What the Dutch are getting right: Antibiotics in the Netherlands

 Antibiotic resistance is a serious issue

-In 2019, the United Nations issued a report warning against the growing dangers of multi-drug-resistant infections.
+In 2023, the World Health Organisation (WHO) warned of the growing dangers of multi-drug-resistant infections.
 The New York Times wrote:

 “The rampant overuse of antibiotics and antifungal medicines in humans, livestock and agriculture is accelerating a crisis that is poorly understood by the public and largely ignored by world leaders.”